-- Complete preferences dialogue to change colours, key shortcuts, and fonts of the subtitles, and many more.
+- Complete preferences dialogue to change colors, key shortcuts, and fonts of the subtitles, and many more.

 - Supports Multiple speed playback.
 You can play the video at 2X, 4X, and even in slow motion.